nmaas-platform/nmaas-docs/docs/self-hosted-nmaas/install-guide.md

 ## Additional Documentation

-An online user guide is available at [NMaaS User Guide](../guides/user-guide.md) page.
+An online user guide is available at [nmaas User Guide](../guides/user-guide.md) page.

-Information about the NMaaS applications deployment and configuration process and the NMaaS portfolio is available on the [NMaaS Tools](../nmaas-applications/general-app-deployment.md) page.
+Information about the nmaas applications deployment and configuration process and the nmaas portfolio is available on the [nmaas Tools](../nmaas-applications/general-app-deployment.md) page.

-In case of any questions please contact the NMaaS Team at [nmaas@lists.geant.org](mailto:nmaas@lists.geant.org).
+In case of any questions please contact the nmaas Team at [nmaas@lists.geant.org](mailto:nmaas@lists.geant.org).